Dump Truck Insurance

-As one of the nation’s leading trucking insurance specialists, Colonial Trucking Insurance understands the unique insurance challenges that businesses employing dump trucks must face.
-Our experts can design a policy which will suit the needs of your business, whether you are a single truck owner-operator or a dump truck fleet with 50 units.
+As one of the nation’s leading dump trucking insurance specialists, Colonial Trucking Insurance understands the unique insurance challenges businesses employing dump trucks face.
+Our experts can design a policy which will suit the needs of your business, whether you are a single truck, an owner-operator or a dump truck fleet with 50 units.
 We have access to 20+ of the nation’s leading providers of commercial truck insurance, and our rates are some of the most competitive in the industry.

-In contrast to other commercial vehicles, dump trucks are normally constructed for use off-road and in construction sites.
-As a result, dump trucks are often built to withstand or avoid collision and overturns.
-Dump trucks are more often involved in back-up accidents and overturns than other commercial trucks because of their use in construction sites and road work zones.
+In contrast to other commercial vehicles, dump trucks are normally constructed for use either off-road and on construction sites.
+As a result, dump trucks are often built to withstand or avoid collisions and overturns.
+Dump trucks are more often involved in back-up accidents and overturns than other commercial trucks because of their use in construction sites and roadwork zones.
 Therefore, it’s important to maintain adequate liability limits and physical damage coverage in the event of either of these incidents.